dynobase-icon

 1. Only available on AWS.
 DynamoDB is only available on AWS as a service, and you will not be able to deploy this service on any other cloud service provider or on-premise servers.

-2. DAX is only compatible with DynamoDB, and therefore you cannot use any other database other than DynamoDB
+2. DAX is only compatible with DynamoDB, and therefore you cannot use any other database other than DynamoDB.

 3. Direct writing to DAX can be slower.
-Writing data to the DAX can be slower than writing the same data set directly to the database.
+Writing data to DAX can be slower than writing the same data set directly to the database.

 4. DAX helps Read-Intensive applications.
-DAX improves speeds for a read-intensive application; however, it does not do the same for a Write-Intensive application
+DAX improves speeds for a read-intensive application; however, it does not do the same for a Write-Intensive application.

 5. Difficult to query data.
 Querying data is hugely limited due to the native architecture of the database.